sypierre/gml-2/README.md

 1. In `main0.py`, choose the parameter `ch=1` to use "squeezed" features of dimension 10178x67 or `ch=0` to use "stacked" features of dimension 10178x402.
 2. run `main0.py`

-Example 2: run dimensionality reduction before  classification  feature matrices in `dbs/`
+Example 2: run dimensionality reduction over feature matrices in `dbs/` before classification
 ---------------------
 1. same choice for features
 2. run `main_pcasvm.py` to get new submission text files.

+The classification results are reported in the `report/`